Site navigation

 Master planning for the priority Port of Abbot Point was a collaborative process undertaken with the North Queensland Bulk Ports Corporation Limited, Whitsunday Regional Council, state and federal agencies, and other key stakeholders in accordance with the Ports Act.

-We made the Master plan for the priority Port of Abbot Point on 21 November 2023.
-This followed the release of the Draft master plan for the priority Port of Abbot Point for public consultation from 17 October 2022 to 20 January 2023.
+The master plan was made on 21 November 2023 and the port overlay on 12 September 2024 for the priority Port of Abbot Point.
+This followed the release of the draft master plan for the priority Port of Abbot Point for public consultation from 17 October 2022 to 20 January 2023.

-Public consultation for the draft master plan provided the community and industry with the opportunity to have their say on the sustainable growth of the port.
-Submissions received during the public consultation periods for the draft master plan informed the final master plan.
+Public consultation for the draft master plan and draft port overlay provided the community and industry with the opportunity to have their say on the sustainable growth of the port.
+Submissions received during the public consultation periods for the draft master plan and draft port overlay informed the final master plan and final port overlay.

 Further information about the approach to preparing master plans and how these operate can be found in the Priority ports master planning guideline.